๐Ÿ“‹

 Why Everyone Gets Party Food Wrong

-The two most common party food mistakes are exact opposites of each other: ordering so much that you're eating leftovers for a week, or running out with guests still arriving.
-Both happen because most people plan food by gut feeling rather than by a repeatable method.
+The two most common party food mistakes are opposites: buying so much that you eat leftovers for a week, or running short with guests still arriving.
+Both come from planning by gut feeling instead of by the pound.

 The Foundation: Serving Size Per Person